numberscope/frontscope/doc/making-a-visualizer.md

 and load it when you call the usual `npm run dev`.
 For details, see [below](#where-to-put-your-visualizer).

+Even after it's accepted into Numberscope, like a work of art, no Visualizer is ever really complete.
+Even the humble behavior of the template visualizer you will read about below could be extended: it has a progress bar that changes less and less with each step to cope with infinite sequences, but you could change that behavior when it is viewing a finite sequence; or you could add a "mouse-over" on the progress bar that shows the current index; or ... the possibilities are endless.
+Hence, we invite you to try your hand at extending or enhancing existing Visualizers as well.
+For now, let's turn to looking at the process of creating something new based on p5, in more detail.

 ### p5 visualizers

 A good way to start a p5 visualizer is to copy and modify one of the basic